Top 10 tips for Dental practices to avoid unpaid feesLast modified: January 29, 2024

 4. The use of written treatment plans and estimates should be regarded as essential for larger and more complicated treatment plans.
 These can be in the form of a Pro-forma or included as part of a letter.
 In addition, you should make sure the contents of the estimate are written in plain English to avoid confusion.

 5. Make sure the patient knows their own obligations in relation to the payment of fees, particularly if payment is to be in instalments.
 In this respect, the use of monthly or weekly payments by standing order has proved extremely helpful to practices and patients alike as it allows the cost of treatment to be spread over the treatment period.

 6. Asking patients to pay for their treatment on the day the treatment occurs is not unprofessional and provides a degree of transparency from the patient’s perspective.

-7. Discount programmes and other ‘special offers’ may be regarded by the GDC, as a financial inducement to treatment and therefore should only be used appropriately to avoid potential ‘disputes’.
+7. Discount programmes and other ‘special offers’ may be regarded by the General Dental Council, as a financial inducement to treatment and therefore should only be used appropriately to avoid potential ‘disputes’.

 9. Some practices have found that offering to take payments over the telephone using a credit or debit card can be an extremely helpful way of collecting unpaid fees, particularly for the more ‘forgetful’ patients.

 As stated previously, no dental practice has ever lost a customer because they have been asked to pay and let us be honest, does any business want customers that do not pay?!
-Our Debt Collection for dentists service is second to none so stop procrastinating over your bad dental debts and take action.
+Our Debt Collection for dentists service is second to none so stop procrastinating over your unpaid dental fees and take action.

-If you or your business are experiencing problems with non paying patients, speak to one of our friendly advisers today about our cost effective and professional Dental Debt Collection solution, you will be glad you did.
+If you or your business are experiencing problems with non paying patients, speak to one of our friendly advisers today about our cost-effective and professional Debt Collection solution, you will be glad you did.